adakakshay/web_scraper/README.md

 The project includes the following major components:

-    Configuration Management: Loads configurations like rate limits, batch processing settings, and domain-specific configurations from a YAML file.
+    Configuration Management: Loads configurations like rate limits and domain-specific configurations from a YAML file.
     Rate Limiting: Applied based on the domain and API rate limit configurations to avoid overloading the target websites.
     Command Pattern: Implements a ScrappingCommand interface to execute different scraping logic depending on the response content type (JSON, HTML, XML).
     Threaded Processing: Uses producers and consumers to read URLs from a file and scrape them concurrently.